pjjonesnz/directadmin_cloudflare_dns/README.md

 Cloudflare has a free domain nameserver service which is super fast.
 It is a great way to move nameserver hosting off your web server and on to a managed platform.

-This handy script syncs the DNS for your domains created and edited in DirectAdmin with your Cloudflare account.
-Use this script when using Cloudflare as your domain nameserver.
+This handy script for DirectAdmin syncs the DNS records for your domains FROM DirectAdmin TO your Cloudflare account.
+Use this script when using Cloudflare as the nameserver host for your domain.

 PLEASE NOTE: this is a beta script released under the MIT License.
 While I use it in a production environment I make no guarantees to its suitability and stability for your server.
 Please test it thoroughly before using.